nginxinc/nginx-basics-workshops/labs/lab4/readme.md

     ```

     Check all three, just to be sure.
-Exit the Docker Exec when you are finished.
+Exit the Docker Exec when you are finished by typing in `exit` within the container terminal.

 1. Test the NGINX OSS container, verify it also sends back a response to a curl request: